-BS: Well there are opportunities all around us.
-If you live in the state of California, for example, there's a referendum coming up this spring where actually there's going to be an effort to redirect some of the money we spend on the politics of punishment.
-For example, here in California we're going to spend one billion dollars on the death penalty in the next five years — one billion dollars.
-And yet, 46 percent of all homicide cases don't result in arrest.
-56 percent of all rape cases don't result.
+BS: Well, there are opportunities all around us.
+If you live in the state of California, for example, there's a referendum coming up this spring where there's going to be an effort to redirect some of the money we spend on the politics of punishment.
+For example, here in California, we're going to spend one billion dollars on the death penalty in the next five years — one billion dollars.
+And yet, 46 percent of all homicide cases don't result in arrest, 56 percent of all rape cases don't result.
 So there's an opportunity to change that.
 And this referendum would propose having those dollars go to law enforcement and safety.
 And I think that opportunity exists all around us.

 CA: There's been this huge decline in crime in America over the last three decades.
 And part of the narrative of that is sometimes that it's about increased incarceration rates.
 What would you say to someone who believed that?

 And we got carried away with the rhetoric of punishment.
-And so we have three strikes laws that put people in prison forever for stealing a bicycle, for low-level property crimes, rather than making them give those resources back to the people who they victimized.
+And so we have "Three Strikes" laws that put people in prison forever for stealing a bicycle, for low-level property crimes, rather than making them give those resources back to the people who they victimized.
 I believe we need to do more to help people who are victimized by crime, not do less.
 And I think our current punishment philosophy does nothing for no one.
 And I think that's the orientation that we have to change.

 CA: Bryan, you've struck a massive chord here.
 You're an inspiring person.
 Thank you so much for coming to TED.
 Thank you.